Gapless fracton quantum spin liquid and emergent photons in a 2D spin-1 model: Details on the effective rank-2 U(1) field theory

 This function is quadratic in any radial direction away from the gapless points, however, it does not have a continuous rotation symmetry around these points, as discussed in Sec.~II.A in Ref.~\cite{Niggemann2025a}.
 On the other hand, exactly at the RK-point $U=0$, the photon dispersion becomes quartic at long wavelengths,

 Another prediction of the field theory is the spin structure factor

-which can be obtained by expressing the spin operators $S_i^z$ in terms of $a_i^\alpha$, $(a_i^\alpha)^\dagger$ bosons [Eq.~(\ref{eq:e_def}) and Eq.~(\ref{eq:bosons})], transforming them into the eigenbasis of $C$ bosons using the matrix $\mathcal{J}$ and exploiting that the groundstate is free of any photon excitations.
+which can be obtained by expressing the spin operators $S_i^z$ in terms of $a_i^\alpha$, $(a_i^\alpha)^\dagger$ bosons [Eq.~(7) of the main text and Eq.~(\ref{eq:bosons})], transforming them into the eigenbasis of $C$ bosons using the matrix $\mathcal{J}$, and exploiting that the ground state is free of any photon excitations.
 For $d\rightarrow0$ this yields

 Note that for fitting this function to numerical results, we need to define only two truly independent fitting parameters $(A,r)$ via $(K,W,U) = (4A^2,1,r)$, where $A$ only modifies the structure factor by a global scaling, which cannot be fixed by sum rules for spin 1, and $r$ tunes the relative strength of the RK potential.
 In the RK limit $U\rightarrow0$ where $\eta_1/\eta_2=K/W$ is a constant, this expression becomes (up to a prefactor) identical to the classical spin structure factor in Gaussian approximation given by $\mathcal{S}_\textrm{class}({\bm q}) = \frac{(c_x-c_y+2s_x s_y)^2}{(c_x-c_y)^2+4 s_x^2 s_y^2}$~\cite{Niggemann2025a}.
 This is expected because at the RK point a ground state can be constructed by an equal weight superposition of all $S_i^z$ basis states in a given Hilbert space sector, similar to a classical (non-coherent) superposition.
 Furthermore, at $W=0$ when $\eta_2=U/4$ is a constant, the spin structure factor in Eq.~(\ref{eq:ssf_analytical}) corresponds to the classical result, multiplied by the photon dispersion $\omega(\bm q)$ which suppresses the fourfold pinch points around their center.
 The interpolation between both limits is determined by the term $\sqrt{U/4+W\left[(c_x-c_y)^2+4s_x^2 s_y^2\right]}$ in the denominator of Eq.~(\ref{eq:ssf_analytical}).
 For finite $W>0$ there is a threshold momentum $q_c$ (which decreases with increasing $W$) above which the $W$-term dominates and the spin structure factor resembles the classical one.
 On the other hand, for $q\lesssim q_c$ the $U$-term dominates and the spin structure factor is suppressed.